 \section{SENTIMENT DEFINITIONS AND TERMS}

 In NLP, the terms ‘affect’, ‘feeling’, ‘emotion’, ‘sentiment’, and ‘opinion’ are often interchanged.
 ‘Emotion’ has several descriptions and related concepts, many of which rely on Scherer’s emotion theory \cite{Scherer2005}.
-According to Scherer, emotions are fleeting phenomena that require activation.
+Scherer contends that emotions are transient phenomena that demand activation.
 They are composed of cognitive appraisals, physical responses, action inclinations (e.g. fight or flight), facial and vocal expressions and subjective experiences.
 The mood is a long-lasting term, broad emotional condition that occurs for no apparent reason and remains for hours or days.
 Feelings are emotional experiences that are unique to each individual.

 Deonna and Teroni \cite{Deonna2012} defined affective phenomena philosophically; they defined sentiment as a deeply held belief that may take many forms, such as ‘the passion you may have for your hamster, your allegiance to your nation, your contempt for the financial system and your extreme liking for the latest technological item’.
 Sentiment manifests only when the sentiment holder is met with an entity or object.
-According to Deonna and Teroni \cite{Deonna2012}, emotional interactions with an object or entity may be utilised to identify or monitor sentiment.
+According to Deonna and Teroni, emotional interactions with an object or entity may be utilised to identify or monitor sentiment.
 For example, if A Likes B, then A believes that B is in a good mood.

-Munezero et al. \cite{Munezero2014} comprehensively discussed emotion recognition and SA in text to distinguish between emotion and sentiment based on their duration.
+Munezero et al. \cite{Munezero2014} comprehensively discussed emotion recognition and SA in text to distinguish between emotion and sentiment based on duration.
 Emotions fade quickly, whereas sentiments stay for a long time.
 The authors described opinions as debatable and ambiguous assessments that do not have to be emotionally charged.
 SA is often associated with opinion mining, and it evaluates highly emotional attitudes and feelings \cite{Bhadane2015}.
-In sum, different from emotions, sentiments and opinions may not always appear in behaviours or expressions.
-Emotions include a person, subjective feelings, physical changes and a target; whereas sentiments have a sentiment holder, polarity (positive or negative) and an object.
-Previously, there existed an interest to understand others’ ideas and impressions.
+In sum, different from emotions, sentiments, and opinions may not always appear in behaviours or expressions.
+Emotions include a person, subjective feelings, physical changes and a target, whereas sentiments have a sentiment holder, polarity (positive or negative) and an object.
+Previously, there existed an interest in understanding others’ ideas and impressions.
 However, more organisations have shown interest in comprehending consumer attitudes to better satisfy their needs and enhance client acquisition and retention \cite{Mantyla2018}.